fastbatchai/docstring-generation/lessons/lesson-3-sft.md

     config = get_config(arglist)
     finetune.remote(config)
 ```
 Notice that we can pass arguments to the entrypoint through the command line.
-This is useful to tweak the different config parameters.
+This is useful to tweak the different configuration parameters.

 Here is an example how to run SFT using Modal: